Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Results

-We present our quantitative evaluation in \cref{tab:contour_table}.
-From the table, our proposed method shows consistent improvement over other baselines.
-Compared to Voxelmorph \cite{balakrishnan_voxelmorph_2019}, Transmorph \cite{chen_transmorph_2022}, and Diffusemorph \cite{kim_diffusemorph_2022}, which are the second-best methods in each architecture, our proposed method performs better especially in terms of Dice score on each dataset.
+\textbf{Registration accuracy.} We present our quantitative evaluation in \cref{tab:contour_table}, where our proposed method shows consistent improvement over other baselines.
+Surprisingly, we observe that incorporating baselines (adaptive weighting schemes and uncertainty estimation) tend to harm performance.
+Unlike them, our method improves over the base models.
+Compared to the base models (Voxelmorph \cite{balakrishnan_voxelmorph_2019}, Transmorph \cite{chen_transmorph_2022}, and Diffusemorph \cite{kim_diffusemorph_2022}), which are the second-best methods in each architecture, our proposed method performs better especially in terms of Dice score on each dataset.
 We additionally conducted a paired t-test of our proposed method to show that our consistent improvement is statistically significant as in \cref{tab:p_values}.

 To quantitatively evaluate the registration performance, we plot the warped source image along with segmentation overlayed with ground truth shown in \cref{fig:main_result}.
 Our proposed framework is visually better across datasets with different modalities and frameworks.
 Both the quantitative and qualitative evaluations show that our proposed framework captures more accurate correspondence, validating the effectiveness of our proposed adaptive scoring.